saadusufzai/movie-app/README.md

 # Techwa Movie App using React, Redux and SaSS

 ## Libraries Used

 - react-redux
 - redux-toolkit
 - axios
+- react-star-ratings